Where is Shelterwood Located?

 Shelterwood students are in middle and high school, ranging from age 13 through 17.
 We serve students from a variety of backgrounds, and every student’s needs are unique.
 Our strong relationship-based approach to treatment wraps teens in love when they are at their worst.
 Students arrive at Shelterwood during a very difficult time in their lives, but many say at their graduation that it was the most difficult and rewarding experience of their lives.

-As a therapeutic boarding school, we are uniquely equipped to help struggling adolescents who are spiraling out of control and showing signs of:
+As a residential treatment agency, we are uniquely equipped to help struggling adolescents who are spiraling out of control and showing signs of:

 - Low self-esteem, depression or suicidal thoughts